 The practicality of cold chain visibility is that organizations can see at what stage of the process products are getting damaged.
 So, when the temperature of products starts to rise, management will know in real time and can make proactive adjustments.

 Biggest Use Cases for Cold Chain Technologies

-Making up 30% of revenue, the food industry is the greatest use case for cold chain track and monitor telematics technologies.
-As demand for perishable food products like canned goods, seafood, fruits, and vegetables grow in underdeveloped markets like Latin America and Asia-Pacific, so does the demand for cold chain technologies.
+Making up 30% of market revenue, the food industry is the greatest use case for cold chain track and monitor telematics technologies.
+As demand for perishable food products like canned goods, seafood, fruits, and vegetables grow in underdeveloped markets like Latin America and Asia-Pacific, so does the demand for telematics vendors.
 Facts and Factors forecast that the global food cold chain market size will grow at a CAGR of 7.8% between 2021 and 2026, amounting to US$366.8 billion.

 Pharmaceuticals is another industry that heavily invests in cold chain fleet telematics technologies as 80% of European Union (EU)-based pharmaceuticals need temperature-controlled transportation and the U.S. Food and Drug Administration (FDA) continues to introduce more compliances.
 The best example of fleet telematics in the pharmaceutical industry is the need for cold chain refrigerators for vaccine storage.